AD-SDL/bmg_module/README.md

 ### Running Instructions

-The BMG driver and REST Node can only connect to the device when run with **32-bit Python**.
+The BMG driver and REST Node can only connect to the device when run with **32-bit Python** on a Windows machine.
 When creating your Python virtual environment in the commands below, replace 'python.exe' with the path to a 32-bit Python executable.

 #### Installation